INEC distributes sensitive materials to LGs ahead of Ondo guber poll - Businessday NG

 “For the land where we have difficult terrain, we will move out to the place where vehicle can reach and we will continue the rest with suitable means of transportation.”

-While appealing to the political parties to eschew violence on the election day, the REC said that the sensitive materials were being distributed to ensure that no ward or polling unit was committed or does not get materials for the election.
+While appealing to the political parties to eschew violence on election day, the REC said that the sensitive materials were being distributed to ensure that no ward or polling unit was committed or did not get materials for the election.

 BusinessDay reports that representatives of the political parties participating in the election and security agencies including the Police, NSCDC, FRSC, Immigration, Customs and DSS were at the venue of the exercise.